 All Participating Providers must ensure that services are provided to all Members in a culturally competent manner.
-Cultural and Linguistic competency in healthcare is the ability of providers to understand social, ethnic, religious, and linguistic characteristics of a population and use this understanding to improve the quality of care Providers deliver.
-MVP is committed to ensuring that our Members are treated with dignity and respect and that their cultural needs are considered when interacting with Participating Providers.
+Cultural and Linguistic Competency in healthcare is the ability of Providers to understand social, ethnic, religious, and linguistic characteristics of a population and use this understanding to improve the quality of care that Providers deliver.
+MVP is committed to ensuring that our Members are treated with dignity and respect and that their cultural and linguistic needs are adequately considered when interacting with Participating Providers.

 The socio-cultural differences between Members and healthcare professionals influence many aspects of the medical encounter that can impact patient satisfaction, adherence to medical advice, and health outcomes.
-For example, Members respond better when care instructions are delivered in their own language.
-Moreover, knowledge of, and sensitivity to, cultural issues can impact the way Members communicate their medical needs, and how physicians and nurses can enhance diagnosis and treatment.
-Cultural education for providers can not only accomplish the goal of culturally sensitive care but can also help address ethnic disparities in healthcare.
+For example, Members generally respond better when care instructions are delivered in their language of preference.
+Moreover, knowledge of, and sensitivity to, cultural issues can impact the way Members communicate their medical needs, and how healthcare professionals can enhance diagnosis and treatment.
+Cultural education for Providers not only accomplishes the goal of culturally sensitive care but can also help address ethnic disparities in healthcare access and delivery.